NzoCs/Learning-point-processes/new_ltpp/configs/README.md

 # Configuration Factory System

-This module provides a centralized, type-safe configuration factory for EasyTPP that replaces repetitive `from_dict` methods with a unified approach.
+This module provides a centralized, type-safe configuration factory for new_ltpp that replaces repetitive `from_dict` methods with a unified approach.

 ## 🏭 Configuration Factory